Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also states that it has implemented a Integrated Pest Management (IPM) programme.
+The company also reports that it has implemented Integrated Pest Management (IPM) practices and provides evidence such as planting beneficial plants to attract predators of insect pests, use of baits, and natural predators of rodents like barn owls.

 • Y